How we built a profitable company without technical co-founder

 Step 2.
 Get the first few paying customers on-board

-At this point you should already know who your product is built for and have a general idea of your target audience.
+At this point, you should already know who your product is built for and have a general idea of your target audience.
 Answering these questions are pivotal in targeting your first customers.
-Even before spending money and time building your minimum viable product (MVP), you should hack together solutions and continue testing (see step 1).
-If the idea is sticky, build your target audience persona.
-Answer the detailed questions — who are they, what is their title, where do they live, when are they available, why would they use your product, and how they’ll be using it.
+Even before spending money and time developing your minimum viable product (MVP), you should hack together solutions and continue testing (see step 1).
+If the idea is sticky, create your target audience persona.
+Answer the detailed questions — who are they, what is their title, where do they live, when are available, why would use your product, and how they’ll be using it.
 Start with referrals and don’t be shy.
-Ask everyone you know and have your friends ask friends — even parents can ask their friends.
+Ask everyone you know and have your friends ask friends — even parents can invite their friends.
 There is no room in this business for shame.
-If you’re lucky, you’ll find a couple people willing to give it a go.
+If you’re lucky, you’ll find a couple of people willing to give it a go.
 If not, send out some very, very personalized cold emails.

 Start small.
 Don’t spread yourself too thin.
-Get those first customers feeling like they just got away with murder and you’re patting them on the back for a job well done.
-This will kill two birds with one stone.
-You’ll understand how to manage customer success and set expectations for future clients and you’ll be able to understand the bottlenecks and behavior of your client.
+Get those first customers feeling like they just got away with murder and you pat them on the back for a job well done.
+It will kill two birds with one stone.
+You’ll understand how to manage customer success and set expectations for future clients, and you’ll be able to understand the bottlenecks and behavior of your client.

 Need a few more tactics to help with Step 2?